carternorton11/startup/README.md

 flex: row is all content in one row, column is all content in one column <br>
 #### Input
 'Form' is container for input, that can be used to submit information <br>
-Input can be categorized into various forms (radio, url, password), each delineated by the `type` attribute Handling Input <br>
+Input can be categorized into various forms (radio, url, password), each delineated by the `type` attribute <br>
+Handling Input <br>
 	<form> input container <br>
 	<fieldset> labeled grouping <br>